Pakui Hardware: Stressed Out Jellyfish

 HOW TO REACH RUPERT

-On 10 November, there will be a free shuttle bus operating between Vilnius centre and Rupert.
-The bus departs from the main entrance to Bernardinai garden (Maironio street) at 2:30 pm, and returns after the event at 9 pm.
-In the registration form, please mention if you’re registering for the 2:30 ride to Rupert or for the 9 pm return.
+On 12 December, there will be a free shuttle bus operating between Vilnius centre and Rupert.
+The bus departs from the main entrance to Bernardinai garden (Maironio street) at 5:30 pm, and returns after the event at 8 pm.
+Please, register here.

 Rupert can be also reached by bus no. 15, leaving from “Tverečiaus” bus stop at hourly intervals.
 The bus stops at “2-asis paplūdimys”, right in front of Rupert.
 A full timetable can be found here.

 The event is partly supported by the Lithuanian Council for Culture.